 Ukraine Metro Systems

 There are currently only three metro systems in Ukraine.
-They are located in Kiev, Kharkiv, and Dnipro.
+They are located in Kyiv, Kharkiv, and Dnipro.
 There is also a metrotram system in Kryvyi Rih.
-When you’re in Kiev and Kharkiv, the metro is the best way to get around.
+When you’re in Kyiv and Kharkiv, the metro is the best way to get around.
 It is cheap, efficient, and an experience in its own right.
 I love Ukrainian metros so much that I even wrote about the Kharkiv metro system.

 When you take a metro in Ukraine, you will need to go to the cashier and buy tokens.
 If you don’t speak Ukrainian or Russian, you can just hold up the number of fingers for the number of tokens you need.
 You will then take the tokens to the turnstile things and put one in and you’re done.
 Riding the metro in Ukraine is a very easy process.